betterbits/Extruder/README.md

 Assembly should be fairly self explanatory.

 Cut a block of foam 20mm cube and run a cut vertically through the middle.
-Push it over the filament going through the cleaner.
+Push it over the filament going through the cleaner housing.

 Use photos of assembled extruder for reference.